Terms

 What we own / what you own

 The FirstPage app, brand, mascot, and code are ours.
 The books in our curated library are public domain or licensed; the original authors and translators own those.
+The on-device voices used in Listen mode are licensed from their respective creators under open-source terms.

 What we don't promise